Sustainability Data

 Environmental conservation

-● Since 2020, we have sponsored “Aquarium Supporter” campaign of the Lake Biwa Museum Micro Aquarium.
+● Since 2020, we have sponsored the “Aquarium Supporter” campaign of the Lake Biwa Museum Micro Aquarium.
 We also co-sponsor a microorganism observation event with the Lake Biwa Museum to provide biodiversity education.

-● Since 2016, we have been a sponsor of the Kyoto Municipal zoo as a feed sponsor.
+● Since 2016, we have been a sponsor of the Kyoto Municipal Zoo as a feed sponsor.

 Support for the development of the next generation and education

-● Since 2020, under a comprehensive cooperation agreement with Kyoto Prefecture, we cooperated in the “Kyoto Entrepreneur Challenge”, in which elementary and junior high school students compete by submitting business proposals for solving familiar problems.
+● Since 2020, under a comprehensive cooperation agreement with Kyoto Prefecture, we cooperated in the “Kyoto Entrepreneur Challenge,” in which elementary and junior high school students compete by submitting business proposals for solving familiar problems.

 ● Since 2009, we have been providing educational support for elementary school students through Manufacturing Workshop Learning at the Kyoto Manufacturing Hall of Fame.